readthedocs/ext-theme/docs/templates.rst

 - Is viewport fluid, and at least wraps at tablet and phone viewport sizes
 - Uses a modal for confirming deletion.
 Previously, only some views had a confirmation view and it was always a separate page load
-- Shows helpful placeholder content when there is nothing to list
+- :ref:`Shows helpful placeholder content <api-template-list-placeholder>`
+  when there is nothing to list.

 You will find several parts when working with new or existing model listing pages: